ognibit/cdatastruct/README.md

 The code provide safety asserts that can be turned off setting `NDEGUG=1` as usual.
 In development stage, they could help to spot the release of wrong pointers.

+## Single Linked List

+`slist.h`: provides the `SList` and `SListIter` for managing pointers in a list.

+The value in the list is a generic pointer (`void *`), therefore the user must deal with the correct types.
+Moreover, the scope of the referenced object must be coherent with the one of the list.
+The list needs a memory arena to work on.
+The list provides `slist_push` and `slist_pop` to use the list as a stack, but it is not recommended to replace a stack with a list.
+The main procedures of the list are `slist_insert` and `slist_delete` that allows to insert a new element before the item pointed by the iterator and delete that item, both in `O(1)` as expected.
+To append elements to the list in the order of insertion, move an iterator to the end of the list and insert there (see `test_slist.c`).
+Search on list can be done using the iterator, but the content of the item must be accessed using the application logic via the value pointer.
+To delete the entire list, just deallocate the memory arena.